ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### DBA_USERS\_

-DBA_USERS\_ records the information of database user and it can only be viewed by the SYS user.
+This is a meta table which records the information of database user and it can only be viewed by the SYS user.
 Note that the information of tables and columns is identical with the SYS_USERS_.

 | Column name              | Type         | Description                                                  |
 | ------------------------ | ------------ | ------------------------------------------------------------ |